Out of 50 states, Louisiana ranks dead last in the number of fourth graders who read at the proficient level on the national skills test, NAEP.

 Here, the burgeoning success stories of our southern neighbors are often met with skepticism.
 Can schools really be improving?
 Can our kids actually do better?
 This culture of low expectations is self-perpetuating and ultimately destructive for our students’ futures.

 Alongside community efforts, we are determined to prove skeptics wrong and improve outcomes for students, classrooms, and schools in South Louisiana.
-Our corps members and alumni, now 300 strong and teaching more than 12,000 students, are creating proof points of success every day.
+Our corps members and alumni, now 350 strong and teaching more than 12,000 students, are creating proof points of success every day.
+From students winning scholarships that were once unthinkable, to new models of schools providing what is possible, to applications from schools and leaders to work in our community, we’re seeing strong progress in South Louisiana – but that isn’t enough.
 Inspired by their determination, and with the knowledge that change is possible, we are working to pick up speed, grow our numbers, and play a larger role in the movement to ensure all kids in South Louisiana have access to an excellent education.

-It was there that he began to recognize the enormity of the disparity in education, when the third grade student he worked with was not able to read basic first-grade words.
+It was there that he began to recognize the enormity of the disparity in education when the third grade student he worked with was not able to read basic first-grade words.
 Michael, a South Louisiana native, joined Teach For America and taught as part of the founding staff at Mott Hall Bronx High School in New York.
 Spurred by the examples of success he saw in his classroom and school, Michael returned to Baton Rouge in 2007 to lead Teach For America’s efforts in South Louisiana.
+Over the last 6+ years, Michael has worked with community leaders, teachers, and advocates and is excited to see that much of the progress that was happening in New York in 2007 is beginning to appear in Louisiana for the benefit of Louisiana’s students.